Were you injured in an accident that was not your fault?

 Yes.
 Practically speaking, there are several factors that can have a bearing on whether a successful no win, no fee claim will be possible, such as the context of your injury or whether there is an untraceable defendant.

-We can give you a definitive answer over the phone.
+We can give you a clearer answer over the phone.
 Speak to a legal expert now on 0800 612 7456.
 If you prefer, you can check your claim online with our Online Claim Checker:

 The amount of money you could claim for your injury will depend on: